risk-first/website/Evaluating-Risk.md

 This is not how Risk-First sees it:

-First, we have the notion that Risks are discrete events, again.
+First, we have the notion that Risks are discrete events.
 Some risks _are_ (like gambling on a horse race), but most _aren't_.
 In the [Dinner Party](A-Simple-Scenario), for example, bad preparation is going to mean a _worse_ time for everyone, but how good a time you're having is a spectrum, it doesn't divide neatly into just "good" or "bad".

 Second, the opposite of "Risk Management" (or trying to minimise the "Down-side") is either "Upside Risk Management", (trying to maximise the good things happening), or it's trying to make as many bad things happen as possible.